MikeFultonDev/sysmod/README.md

 - On z/OS, make the directory where you want your repo, e.g. `mkdir sysmod`
 - Initialize your git repo, specifying your work tree directory:
 ```
+mkdir sysmod
-git --git-dir sysmod --work-tree /dsfs/txt/SYS1 init
+git --git-dir sysmod/.git --work-tree /dsfs/txt/SYS1 init
 ```
-- On z/OS, set up your .gitattributes to mark files as EBCDIC
+- On z/OS, set up your info/attributes to mark files as EBCDIC

-*.gitattributes*
+*info/gitattributes*
 ```
 text zos-working-tree-encoding=IBM-1047
 ```

-- If you want to only check in _some_ files under git control, use `info/exclude` instead of `.gitignore`, e.g.
+- If you want to only check in _some_ files under git control, use `info/exclude` (but not `.gitignore`), e.g.

 *info/exclude*